Video – How to Identify Corn Vegetative Growth Stages

 As the corn crop nears maturity, knowing when you can safely terminate irrigation, without sacrificing yield, or wasting money and labor through unnecessary irrigation is likely the most important decision that will affect your bottom line.
 This article outlines the steps needed to help make these decisions accurately and reliable.

 Corn progresses through six stages as ears develop through reproductive growth stages.
-Identification of these stages can be helpful for timing development, making prudent management decisions and anticipating crop response to practices and environmental conditions.
+Identification of these stages can help time development, make prudent decisions and anticipate crop response to management practices and environmental conditions.

 Mississippi State goes to great lengths to evaluate, assess and analyze corn hybrid performance, so you have good information to make decisions which improve the profitability of your farm.
 These Hybrid Demonstration trials are grown in numerous on-farm locations throughout the state where you can better evaluate hybrid performance of our region’s most elite hybrids.
 Full results, including yields and plant characteristics from this year’s trials are published here.